(12) Provisions, Contingent liabilities and Contingent Assets

 b During the FY 2023-24, the Company had acquired 26% holding (at a cost of ' 21.61 crore) in M/s.
 Amplus Helios Private Limited which has set up a 50.00 MW solar Power Plant under Captive Power Plant (CPP) model at our Durg Cement Plant in the state of Chhattisgarh.
 The Company, as a Captive User, has no role & responsibility in the day-to-day management & operations of Amplus Helios Private Limited.
 As such, Amplus Helios Private Limited has not been considered as an Associate for consolidation purposes.

-Note-72 a During the year, the Company has acquired 85% stake in M/s.
-Agrani Cement Private Limited at a total Purchase Consideration of ' 325.11 Crores.
-Agrani Cement Private Limited along with its 3 Wholly Owned Subsidiaries (WOS) have been jointly granted Mining Rights.
-The Company has paid Purchase Consideration of only ' 125.11 Crores & the balance Purchase Consideration of ' 200 Crores is payable based on the achievement of agreed Milestones.
+total Purchase Consideration of ' 325.11 Crores.
+Agrani Cement Private Limited along with its 3 Wholly Owned Subsidiaries (WOSs) have been jointly granted Mining Rights.
+The Company has paid Purchase Consideration of only ' 130.11 Crores, including ' 5.00 Crores in financial year 2024-25 & the balance Purchase Consideration of ' 195.00 Crores (Previous year ' 200 crore) is payable based on the achievement of agreed Milestones and the said amount has been disclosed as contingent consideration in Other Financial Liabiliies (Refer note 28)

 i.
 The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.